Accommodation in the USA

 Finding a place to rent in the USA is a relatively easy process.
-First, you should conduct some research into the city you are relocating to, in order to get some perspective on a neighbourhood that would best align with your priorities.
-From there, you can use one of the following avenues to start investigating individual rental properties:
+Expats should begin by doing some research into the city which they are relocating to, in order to get some perspectives on neighbourhoods that best align with their individual priorities.
+From there, there are a number of possible avenues from which to start searching for rentals:

 - There are a plethora of internet sites that carry both short- and long-term rental listings.
-Remember: you should be able to browse these sites for free, without needing to register and to share any of your personal information.
-Navigate away from sites that insist that you provide them with this kind of information.
+Remember it is free to browse these sites without needing to register or share personal information.
+It is best to navigate away from web portals that demand information or payment in order to search listings.

 - Local newspapers and magazines – known as 'home and apartment finders' – are widely distributed in most American cities.
 These often specialise in providing rental listings.

-- Real estate agents can be used – however, in the USA, it is certainly fair to say that realtors specialise in helping people buy homes, and not rent them.
+- Real estate agents can also assist new arrivals in finding a rental property.
+However, in the USA, it is certainly fair to say that realtors specialise in helping people buy homes, and not rent them.

 Lease agreements in the USA are generally signed on a six-month or one-year basis.
-Whether or not you will liable for your own gas, electricity, water, refuse, phone and Internet bills will depend on your specific rental agreement.
+Whether or not the tenant will liable for gas, electricity, water, refuse, phone and Internet bills will depend on the specific rental agreement signed.